XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 **ResStatus:**

-When doing a reservation, in the response, there will be a field named ResStatus which will indicate the status of the reservation.
-The status of the reservation can have fours values: OK, RQ, CN and UN.
+When making a reservation,  there will be a field named ResStatus in the response indicating the status of the reservation.
+It can have four values: OK, RQ, CN and UN.

--   *OK:* The reservation finished with no problems.
+-   *OK:* The reservation was completed with no problems.
--   *RQ:* The reservation is finished but the product is still not available, so it will set the reservation in a waiting list ( Request ).
+-   *RQ:* The reservation was completed but the product is still not available, so the reservation goes into a waiting list (Request).
--   *CN:* The reservation is finished but a provider error or a timeout occurred, then for some providers, the system will immediately cancel the reservation to prevent possible errors.
+-   *CN:* The reservation was completed but due to a supplier error or a timeout the system will immediately cancel the reservation to prevent further possible errors.
--   *UN:* The reservation is finished but a provider error or a timeout occurred and we can't assure 100% that the status of the reservation is in a OK status, therefore it is the clients responsibility to check if the reservation fulfilled completely.
+-   *UN:* The reservation was completed but due to a supplier error or a timeout, the reservation status is unknown.
+   It is the client's responsibility to check if the booking is OK.